brentd09/Documents/RegEx/RegularExpressions_Explained.md

 |T|h|e| |c|r|i|t|i|c|a|l|l|y| |c|o|n|c|e|r|n|e|d| |c|a|
 | | | | | | | | | | | | | | | |c|o| | | | | | | | | | |

+### c and o match c and o so regex tries to match the third char in the pattern

 <br>

 | | | | | | | | | | | | | | | | | | | | | | | | | | | |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|
 |T|h|e| |c|r|i|t|i|c|a|l|l|y| |c|o|n|c|e|r|n|e|d| |c|a|
 | | | | | | | | | | | | | | | |c|o|n| | | | | | | | | |

+### c, o and n  match c and o and n so regex tries to match the fourth char in the pattern

 <br>